The world of text messaging and telecommunications is complex. You’ve got a bunch of ways to text and send messages.

 People send P2P text messages manually, one-by-one.
 This is normally done on an iPhone or Android.
 There are also numerous P2P instant messaging systems and group text apps.

-Whereas a mass text messaging service like MessageDesk often sends A2P text messages automatically in bulk.
+Whereas a broadcast text messaging service like MessageDesk often sends A2P text messages automatically in mass.

-Your takeaway: carriers approve of A2P texting for bulk messaging.
+Your takeaway: carriers approve of A2P texting for business messaging.
 But peer-to-peer P2P messaging is meant for consumers and personal use only.

 There’s another reason for the two different texting channels.